eclipse-qvtd/org.eclipse.qvtd/tests/org.eclipse.qvtd.doc.exe2016.tests/src-copy/ReadMe.txt

-The files in src-copy are copied from equivalently named files in org.eclipse.qvtd.xtext.qvtrelation.tests.
+The files in src-copy were copied from equivalently named files in org.eclipse.qvtd.xtext.qvtrelation.tests.

+nsURIs were changed to avoid registration/deregistration clashes.

 Imports/@Overrides are fixed up to reduce warnings.